Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 • Characteristics of scams, malicious downloads, or other harmful behavior

-• Any webpage or website designed to manipulate people into actions that benefit the website or other organization while causing harm to self, others, or Specified Groups
+• Any webpage or website designed to manipulate people into actions that benefit the website or other organizations while causing harm to themselves, others, or Specified Groups

 GSQEG, 4.5 Untrustworthy Webpages or Websites